fommil/fpmortals/manuscript/backmatter.md

 ## Modules

-Haskell source code is arranged into hierarchical modules, with a `module`, similar to Scala's `package` but with the restriction that all contents of a module must live in a single file.
-The top of a file declares the module name
+Haskell source code is arranged into hierarchical modules with the restriction that all contents of a `module` must live in a single file.
+The top of a file declares the `module` name

 {lang="text"}
 ~~~~~~~~